 Copy.ai Review 2026: Is It Still Worth It?

-After putting it through its paces for several weeks — across marketing copy, blog drafts, and sales emails — here's the bottom line: it's a solid mid-tier AI writing tool that's best suited for marketers who need fast, decent copy without a steep learning curve.
-It's not the most powerful option on the market, but honestly, it's not trying to be.
-And I kind of respect that.
+I tested it across marketing copy, blog drafts, and sales emails over several weeks.
+The takeaway?
+It's a solid mid-tier tool that works best for marketers who need quick, usable copy without wrestling through a steep learning curve.
+It's not the most powerful AI writer out there, but it's not pretending to be either.

 Quick Overview: Copy.ai at a Glance